 Rí Rá comes from "Rí Rá agus Ruaile Buaile", a phrase translating roughly as divilment, good fun or any sociable activity that improves with fine food, a nice pint of Guinness or dram of Uisce Beatha (whiskey).

 Rí Rá opened its doors for the first time on March 14th, 1997.
-The pub survived a major fire in 2009 and is celebrating its 21st anniversary in 2018.
+The pub survived a major fire in 2009 and celebrated its 21st anniversary in 2018.
 Meticulously restored in Ireland and shipped to the US, Rí Rá embodies everything that you would expect from a genuine Irish pub.
 The pub has been carefully restored from old Irish pubs and related salvaged artifacts including an original shop bar and a 19th century Victorian bar.
 The pub and fire restoration required a tremendous effort from a select group of master carpenters, glazers and painters.
 We are proud to showcase a unique and genuine Irish pub in Uptown Charlotte.

 The Shop Bar